yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 >>>
 ```

-This is good except that you can’t do any kind of useful calculation
+This is good except that you can't do any kind of useful calculation
 with the data because everything is represented as a string.
-We’ll
+We'll
-fix this shortly, but let’s keep building on it.
+fix this shortly, but let's keep building on it.

 ### Exercise 3.4: Building a Column Selector

-In many cases, you’re only interested in selected columns from a CSV
+In many cases, you're only interested in selected columns from a CSV
 file, not all of the data.
 Modify the `parse_csv()` function so that
 it optionally allows user-specified columns to be picked out as
 follows: